ppgcourseUB/ppgcourse2023/Orthology_prediction_for_phylogenomic_analyses.MARINA_MARCET/Readme.md

 > The flag -f indicates the folder where the proteomes are found.
 The -og option will tell `OrthoFinder` to stop after inferring the orthogroups.
 You can adapt the program for multi-threading using the -t and -a options.

 2.- While the program works, lets have a look to the options that `OrthoFinder` has.
-Type `orthofinder -h`
+Type `module load orthofinder` and then `orthofinder -h`

 > Note that one of the options is `-S` which determines how the homology search will be done. `Diamond` is very fast, much faster than `Blast`, but is less sensitive when running with distantly related species.
 Consider this when running `OrthoFinder`.